UzochiNgobeni/git-basic-exercises/README.md

+Some more stuff.
 Hello just typing some stuff